 })();

 The positions async generator takes an async iterator of click events and yields x/y coordinates.
 However, because the example code calls pos.return immediately, the for await…of loop inside the positions generator never runs.
 Consequently, clicks.return is never called and the event listener registered inside listen is never cleaned up.
-To make the code safe, we would have to make sure that either every positions generator is iterated at least once, or that every listen iterator is manually returned.
-This logic is difficult to enforce and indicative of a leaky abstraction in that we have to treat listen-based async iterators differently than async generator objects, which can be safely created and ignored.
+To make this safe, we’d have to guarantee that either every positions generator runs at least once, or every listen iterator is manually returned.
+That’s hard to enforce, and it’s a leaky abstraction: we have to treat listen-based iterators differently from async generators, which you can safely create and ignore.

 Repeaters solve this problem by executing lazily.
 In other words, the executor passed to the Repeater constructor does not run until the first time next is called.
 Here’s the same listen function written with repeaters: